kumatheworld/advent-of-code-haskell/README.md

 > **Note**: This template is inspired by and adapted from [fspoettel/advent-of-code-rust](https://github.com/fspoettel/advent-of-code-rust).
 Many thanks to Felix Spoettel for the excellent original Rust template!
 >
-> Haskell adaptation created with assistance from Kiro CLI and GitHub Copilot.
+> Haskell adaptation created with assistance from Kiro CLI, GitHub Copilot, and Claude Code.

 <!--- advent_readme_stars table --->